Here are the FAQs regarding the Maes. Use this information when planning your visit to the Eisteddfod.

 There are a wide range of activities available in the evening at the Eisteddfod.
 The Pavilion itself becomes a concert hall in the evening, with a wide range of high quality concerts.

 Maes B is Wales’ largest Welsh language pop and rock festival, attracting over 20 bands every year.
-Click here for the full line up and general information.

 Music continues on the Performance stage close to the food patio until late into the evening, to which entry is free of charge with a valid day Maes ticket.